 If it is just a mild case, the symptoms will usually resolve within a few hours to a few days, but there are cases where the symptoms persist for weeks and may require medical attention or hospitalization.

-In some cases, usually, when there is a dangerous toxin ingested, it may have lingering long-term effects.
+In some cases, when a dangerous toxin is ingested, it may have lingering long-term effects.

-- Only buy raw ground beef when you plan to use it within 1-2 days.
+• Only buy raw ground beef when you use it within 1-2 days.

-- Whether storing ground beef in the fridge or the freezer, make sure ground beef is properly wrapped and kept away from other food that will not be cooked before eating.
+• Whether storing ground beef in the fridge or the freezer, make sure ground beef is appropriately wrapped and kept away from other food that will not be cooked before eating.

-- Do not leave meat or any food out for more than 2 hours.
-In the food danger zone, bacteria more easily proliferate and multiply.
+• Do not leave meat or any food out for more than 2 hours.
+In the food danger zone, bacteria more easily increase and multiply.

-- Notice the appearance, color, smell and texture of your ground beef prior to cooking.
+• Notice your ground beef’s appearance, color, smell, and texture before cooking.
 If something seems off, you’re better off discarding it.

 How Long Does Cooked Ground Beef Last in the Fridge?

-Cooked ground beef can last for a couple of days more in the fridge when properly stored.
+Cooked ground beef can last a few more days in the fridge when properly stored.
 In general, they last from 3-4 days.

 How Long Does Raw Ground Beef Last After It is Thawed?

 While it is thawing in the fridge at temperatures of 40°F or lower, ground beef remains safe.
-After it is fully thawed, it needs to be cooked within the same time frame as freshly bought ground beef or 1-2 days.
+After it is fully thawed, it must be cooked within the same time frame as freshly bought ground beef or 1-2 days.

-Raw ground beef keeps for 1-2 days in the fridge when it is properly stored.
-It should be used within this period or stored in the freezer where it can remain good for up to 4 months.
+Raw ground beef stays in the fridge for 1-2 days when it is properly stored.
+It should be used within this period or stored in the freezer, which can remain suitable for up to 4 months.

-Ground beef left in the fridge for longer than 1-2 days is best discarded, as it can be dangerous to consume given the proliferation of bacteria and viruses and the sometimes heat-resistant toxins they produce.
+Ground beef left in the fridge for over 1-2 days is best discarded.
+It can be dangerous to consume given the proliferation of bacteria and viruses and the sometimes heat-resistant toxins they produce.